Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: Reduction to term

 So far we could convert function $\phi^3$ to $\phi^4$ term.
 By similar process we can show functions as $t \phi^n$, where $t$ is very small, can also be converted to the $\phi^4$ term.
 To this end, we use another commutation relation in the following form:

 If we use this identity and apply it to relation (\ref{b2}) we will have:

 and by applying again to relation (\ref{b2}) the following identity will be derived:

-It is simple to find integral form of this relation by adding Eigen states of operators $P$ and $Q$ similar to the previous example.
+It is simple to find integral form of this relation by adding eigenstates of operators $P$ and $Q$ similar to the previous example.
 We show corresponding graphical notation in Figure (\ref{fig4}).
-It shows that a function as $t^4 \phi^{n+2}$ on a variable of the graph can be reduced to functions $\phi^n$ and $\phi^4$ and $\phi^2$ on ten new variables.
-If $n $ is a even number, it is clear that we can repeat this process to reduce power of $\phi$ and finally we will have only terms $\phi^2$, $\phi^4$.\\
+It shows that a function as $t^4 \phi^{n+2}$ on a vertex of the graph can be reduced to functions $\phi^n$ and $\phi^4$ and $\phi^2$ on ten new vertices of a new graph.
+If $n $ is a even number, it is clear that we can repeat this process to reduce power of $\phi$ and finally we will have only terms $\phi^2$, $\phi^4$.

 Therefore if the polynomial function $P(\phi)$ in the initial Hamiltonian (\ref{b0}) is an even function like $Cos(\phi)$ for $U(1)$ lattice gauge theory, After the above transformation we have a new model on a complex graph in the following form: